 The District is fully committed to honoring teachers' rights to remove a disruptive student according to the conditions outlined above.

 Principals may immediately remove a student whose presence poses a continuing clear and present danger to persons or property or an ongoing threat of disrupting the academic process.

 Principals are encouraged to utilize positive alternatives to suspension wherever practicable.

 An Abeyance Contract is a behavior contract that may be offered to a student who is facing a suspension.
-The Abeyance will shorten or eliminate the suspension days.
-The administrator, parent/guardian, and student must agree to and sign the Abeyance Contract, with the understanding that if the student violates the contract with a suspendable violation, the remaining suspension days must be served.
+The Abeyance will shorten or eliminate the number of days a student is out of school.
+The principal/assistant principal, parent/guardian, and student must agree to and sign the Abeyance Contract, with the understanding that if the student violates the contract with a suspendable violation, the remaining suspension days must be served.